leon-quinones/leon-quinones/README.md

 I'm a self-taught backend developer.
-Also, I'm software engineering degree interested in building large scale applications.
+Also, I'm software engineer interested in building large scale applications.
 >"It's not just about coding; it's about understanding why you're coding something in a particular way".
 [1](https://www.altcademy.com/blog/is-pursuing-a-software-engineering-degree-worthwhile/)
 >